tiagofragoso/tu-aic/README.md

 - Tiago Fragoso, 12005836

 ## Overview
-This application represents a federated storage system which makes use of two different data stores (MinIO, Dropbox) to store images with replication.
+This application represents a federated storage system which makes use of two different data stores (MinIO, DropBox) to store images with a replication functionality.

-The replication is needed in case some of the images get corrupted, so the images can still be retrieved.
+The replication is needed in case images get corrupted, so that they can be recovered and therefore still be retrieved.

 Additionally, the status of the image of an event is given, so the user can see which images are correctly stored or if something went wrong.

-There is a user interface (WebUI) which displays the events in the form of a table and in a map.
+An user interface (WebUI) exists as well, which displays the events in the form of an interactive table and map.

-The map shows a radius for which the events are found, this can also be adjusted by the user.
+The latter includes an adjustable radius for which the contained events are displayed.

-Lastly, there is a details view which shows the details of an event and their respective tags and images.
+Lastly, there exists a details view which shows the metadata of an event as well as their respective tags and images.

-The metadata of such an event can also be edited inside the WebUI.
+In this component some metadata attributes of an event can be edited and the whole event deleted as well.

 ## Architecture